 I recently sent a friend several Spotify playlists I created.
 She could play them but, in her words, couldn't figure out how to save them.
 Here's the simple instructions and some thoughts on saving vs. following.

 You know what more offices should engage in?
 A national Bring Your Lightsaber to Work Day.

 I went to the grocery store the other morning.
 The guy working in produce (training another guy) says hi.
-We do the whole normal "how are you? — good, how are you?" exchange.
+We do the whole normal "how are you? -- good, how are you?" exchange.
 Which is pretty much par for the course.
 Actually, it's an above average interaction as far as my usual browse-the-green-leaf-and-on-sale-broccoli-crowns interactions go.
 Then … Continue reading Holy Cow, I Stink At This Flirting Thing